 Iowa's open enrollment law allows students residing in one school district to request transfer to another school district upon the parents/guardian's request.
-Parents/guardians considering the use of the Open Enrollment option to enroll their children in another public school district in the state of Iowa should be aware of the following:
+Parents/guardians considering the use of the Open Enrollment option to enroll their children in another public school district in the state of Iowa should contact the administration office of the school you wish to enroll your student for information and forms.